 Once chips are produced, they must be assembled into servers and computing systems.

-China is a major hub for server manufacturing.
-Companies like Inspur, Huawei, and Lenovo produce large numbers of servers used in AI infrastructure.
-In the United States, companies such as Dell and HPE integrate AI hardware into systems used by businesses and cloud providers.
+China is a major hub for server manufacturing, with companies like Inspur, Huawei, and Lenovo producing large numbers of servers used in AI infrastructure.
+However, U.S. export restrictions are causing some supply chain shifts.
+USA companies such as Dell and HPE integrate AI hardware into systems used by businesses and cloud providers, with a focus on liquid-cooled and high-density servers.
 Mexico is becoming an important assembly location for hardware destined for the U.S. market.
-In Southeast Asia, countries such as Malaysia and Vietnam are expanding their roles in assembly, testing, and packaging (ATP) for semiconductor products.
+Southeast Asia, including Malaysia and Vietnam, is expanding its role in assembly, testing, and packaging (ATP) for semiconductor products.

 Physical Infrastructure (Data Centers)